vacovsky/poolse/README.md

 ## API

+### "/status"

-### "/status":  Shows long-form status to the caller - structured as follows:
+-Shows long-form status to the caller

 ``` json
 {